pluralsight-cloud/hands-on-with-amazon-eks/README.md

-# A Practical Guide to EKS
+# Hands-on with Amazon EKS!

 In this repository you will find all the assets required for the course `Hands On With Amazon EKS`, by A Cloud Guru, a Pluralsight Company.